omgwenxx/microbiome/README.md

     |   file3.tar
 ```

-**Attention:** The files download are quite big depending on the amount of samples (up to 30GB only in the compressed state or even more).
+**Attention:** The files downloaded are quite big depending on the amount of samples (up to 30GB only in the compressed state or even more).
 Make sure to have enough Disk Space.

 ### Decompress files
 After downloading, all files are compressed as .gz files and the .tar files.
 To decompress all downloaded files run: